wtinetworkgear/restful-power/README.md

 Power RESTful call to Western Telematic Inc. (WTI) devices.

-This is a Simple Python script on how to talk to WTI PDU devices with a RESTful call to read power information.
+This is a Simple Python3 script on how to talk to WTI PDU devices with a RESTful call to read power information.

-This works on any modern WTI PDU device with power capabilities, the power RESTful call is universal on all WTI PDU type devices.
+This works on any modern WTI PDU/CPM device with power capabilities, the power RESTful call is universal on all WTI Power type devices.

 To Configure:

-Change your BASE_PATH to the address of your WTI PDU device Change your USERNAME and PASSWORD to the correct values for your WTI PDU device.
+To change the default values modify SITE_NAME to the address of your WTI device.
+Change the USERNAME and PASSWORD to the correct values for your WTI device.

 To Run:
-python power.py
+python3 power.py

-The current power information and timestamp should repeat on the screen, otherwise if the WTI device you are talking to does not have power capabilities, there will be a message and the program will exit.
+The current power information and timestamp should display on the screen, otherwise if the WTI device you are talking to does not have power capabilities, there will be a message and the program will exit.

 Documentation:

-The HTML or RAML file relating to the RESTful API calls can be found here:
+The HTML, RAML and OpenAPI file relating to the RESTful API calls can be found here:

 https://www.wti.com/t-wti-restful-api-download.aspx